SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 Additionally, CPU and memory must be sized and provided in `solace.systemScaling.cpu` and `solace.systemScaling.memory` parameters.
 Use the [Solace online System Resource Calculator](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/System-Resource-Calculator.htm) to determine CPU and memory requirements for the selected scaling parameters.

-Also note that required storage size (see next section) depends significantly especially on "maxSpoolUsage".
+Also note that required storage size (see next section) depends significantly on scaling.
 The calculator can be used to determine that as well.

 ### Disk Storage